-- The aircraft may be of any configuration except rotary wing or lighter-than-air. - Maximum wing span is 7 feet. - Must be propeller driven and electric powered with an unmodified, over the counter modelelectric motor.
+- The aircraft may be of any configuration except rotary wing or lighter-than-air. - Maximum wing span is 10 feet. - No payload may be carried internal to the wing. - Must be propeller driven and electric powered with an unmodified, over the counter model-electric motor.
 May use multiple motors and/or propellers.
 May be direct drive or with gear or belt reduction.
 For safety, each aircraft will use a commercially produced propeller.
-Teams may modify the propeller diameter by clipping the tip. - Must use over the counter NiCad batteries.
+Teams may modify the propeller diameter by clipping the tip. - All motors must be from the Graupner or Astro Flight families of brushed electric motors.
+Motors will be limited to a maximum of 40 Amp current draw by means of a single 40 Amp fuse in the line from the battery pack positive terminal to the motor controller.
+A lower current fuse may be used if desired. - Must use over the counter NiCad batteries.
 For safety, battery packs must have shrink-wrap or other protection over all electrical contact points.
-The individual cells must be commercially available, and the manufacturers label must be readable (i.e. clear shrink wrap preferred). - Maximum battery pack weight is 5.0 lb.
+The individual cells must be commercially available, and the manufacturers label must be readable (i.e. clear shrink wrap preferred).
+All battery disconnects must be "fully insulated" style connectors. - Maximum battery pack weight is 5.0 lb.
 Battery pack must power propulsion and payload systems.
 Radio Rx and servos (only) may be on a separate battery pack.
-Batteries may not be changed between sorties during a flight period. - Aircraft and pilot must be AMA legal.
+Batteries may not be changed or charged between sorties during a flight period.

+- Aircraft and pilot must be AMA legal.
 This means that the aircraft TOGW (take-off gross weight with payload) must be less than 55 lb., and the pilot must be a member of the AMA.
 Since this is an AMA sanctioned event, the team must submit proof that the aircraft has been flown prior to the contest date (in flight photo or video).

-The pilot need not be a student at the represented university.
-Application for approval of a nonstudent pilot must be presented to the contest administrator for approval at least one month prior to the written report, PROPOSAL PHASE submission.
+The pilot need not be a student at the represented university. - Teams will present a completed copy of their Rated Aircraft Cost worksheet to the judges during technical inspection for verification.
+The Rated Aircraft Cost assigned at the technical inspection will be used for the competition and may not be modified during the event.